DoodleJZ/HPSG-Neural-Parser/README.md

 There is currently no command-line option for configuring the locations/names of the ELMo files.

-Pre-trained BERT weights will be automatically downloaded as needed by the `pytorch-pretrained-bert` package.
+Pre-trained BERT and XLNet weights will be automatically downloaded as needed by the `pytorch-transformers` package.

 ## Training